tst2005/lua-modhelper/README.md

 like a lua module except all meta information, and meta stuff should be done my a module helper

-mini module should only return a table like :
+mini-module should only return a table like :
 ```
 local function foo(self, x)
   return "foo: "..tostring(x)